alex-ismailov/Git-notes/README.md

 **`sudo apt install keychain`**

-at the end of the ~ / .bashrc file, add:
+at the end of the ~ / .bashrc , add:

 **`# auto start ssh-agent`**

 **`eval 'keychain --eval --agents ssh id_rsa'`**

 ** The private key must be called id_rsa otherwise keychain won't see it.
-I am looking for a solution**
+I am looking for a solution **

 After that the passphrase must be be entered only during the first login after a reboot.